 This indicator is being developed in line with national measure for KSI per km of road.
+Officers are also exploring whether we can present progress against the Vision Zero Partnership's 50% reduction by 2030 goal.

 The local area benchmarking tool from the Local Government Association